 Janine Allis dropped out of school at the age of 16 and took up multiple jobs to enable her to take off and travel the world.
 While in the United States, she was exposed to the growing juice and smoothie sector of the food industry and realised it was a gap that she could fill back home in Australia.
 Since then, the "Boost Juice" founder has amassed a net worth of $66 million USD.

-Bill Gates attended Harvard for two years before leaving to build what would become Microsoft.
+Bill Gates attended Harvard for two years before leaving for a specific reason and to build what would become Microsoft.
 Proclaimed as "Harvard's most successful college dropout" by The Harvard Crimson, today he has a net worth of $97.8 billion USD.

 Do was a mere six months away from completing the five years worth of courses in a combined Business/Law degree at the University of Technology when he decided that the life of a law grad was not for him.
 He pursued a career as a comedian after dropping out of college before turning to the creative life as an artist and painter.
+He's entered some great portraits in the Archibald Prize.
 His net worth is estimated to be around $10 million USD.

 By his sophomore year at Harvard, Zuckerberg had developed a reputation as the go-to software developer on campus.
 After working to create a number of different computer concepts in his dorm room, Zuckerberg eventually dropped out of Harvard to found Facebook.
 His current net worth is $59.4 billion USD.